jnunyez/synchronization/README.md

 - OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`

-- Worker Node based on [SYS-210P][5] is used in this post, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
+- Worker Node based on [SYS-210P][4] is used in this post, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
   - Red Hat Enterprise Linux CoreOS
   - PCI-Express 4.0 x16 free slot in worker node

 - An image with lspci, ethtools, and lsusb utilities installed than can be provisioned in worker node

-## Installing Silicom Timesync Operator <a name="installation"></a>
+## Installing Silicom Timing Synchronization Operator <a name="installation"></a>

-There are two distinct entities in this solution: one is the Silicom TimeSync physical cards themselves, and the other is the TimeSync software stack.
-The Operator dramatically simplifies the deployment, configuration, and management of the Silicom TimeSync NICs and the TimeSync software.
+There are two distinct entities in this solution: one is the Silicom Timing Synchronization physical cards themselves, and the other is the Silicom Timing Synchronization software stack.
+The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Timing Synchronization physical cards and the Timing Synchronization software.

 #### Install Silicom Card in Worker